What Are The Typical Closing Costs In Kentucky?

 When selling a home in Kentucky, the HUD-1 Settlement Statement is an important document to understand.
 It outlines all of the costs and fees associated with a property transaction.

-The settlement statement includes closing costs for both the buyer and seller, such as title search fees, title insurance premiums, escrow deposits, recording fees, transfer taxes, and other miscellaneous expenses.
-The statement excludes items such as realtor commissions and prepaid homeowner’s insurance or taxes.
+The settlement statement includes closing costs for both the buyer and seller, including title search fees, title insurance premiums, escrow deposits, recording fees, transfer taxes, and other miscellaneous expenses.
+The statement excludes realtor commissions and prepaid homeowner’s insurance or taxes.

-Buyers may also incur additional charges for loan origination fees and points, which will not be listed on the HUD-1 Settlement Statement.
-Understanding these costs is key to ensuring that both parties are aware of all financial obligations during a home sale in Kentucky.
+Buyers may also incur additional charges for loan origination fees and points not listed on the HUD-1 Settlement Statement.
+Understanding these costs is key to ensuring that both parties know all financial obligations during a home sale in Kentucky.

 These findings apply to all cities in Kentucky, including Louisville, Bowling Green, Salem, and surrounding areas.